 All of these gestures count for something.
-I suspect, however, that what goes on day to day within departments matters the most safe as people feeling valued.
-At the same appreciation from the administration often seems to be tied to such rewards as enapointment and tenuer.
+I suspect, however, that what goes on day to day within departments matters the most as far as people feeling valued.
+At the same time, where faculty are concerned, appreciation from the administration often seems to be tied to such rewards are reappointment and tenure.
 I do know that faculty within my department have received personal notes of thanks for particular projects and achievements and these are valued.